richelbilderbeek/lesson_mermaid/docs/sessions/intro_to_mermaid.md

     - Learners understand when to consider Mermaid
     - Learners have practiced with the Mermaid editor to create a mindmap
     - Learners have practiced with the Mermaid editor to create a flowchart
-    - Learners have uploaded a Mermaid diagram to a GitHub README.md file
+    - Learners have uploaded a Mermaid diagram to a GitHub `README.md` file
     - Learners have improved the layout of a flowchart using subgraphs

 ???- info "For teachers"

-    ```mermaid
-    gantt
-      title Lesson plan
-      dateFormat X
-      axisFormat %s
-      section Coarse setup
-      Introduction : intro, 0, 5s
-      Theory 1: theory_1, after intro, 5s
-      Exercise 1: crit, exercise_1, after theory_1, 10s
-      Feedback 1: feedback_1, after exercise_1, 5s
-      Theory 2: theory_2, after feedback_1, 5s
-      Exercise 2: crit, exercise_2, after theory_2, 15s
-      Break 1: crit, break_1, 45, 15s
-      Feedback 2: feedback_2, after break_1, 10s
-      Theory 3: theory_3, after feedback_2, 10s
-      Exercise 3: crit, exercise_3, after theory_3, 10s
-      Feedback 3: feedback_3, after exercise_3, 5s
-      Extra/Break: after feedback_3, 10s
-      Break 2: crit, 105, 15s
-    ```

     Lesson plan:

-    - Who I am
-    - Cycle 1:
     - Prior knowledge:
         - What do you associate the word 'diagram' with?
         - What types of diagrams are there?
 Mention mindmap and flowchart
         - How to create diagrams?
         - How to publish diagrams?
         - What is a mindmap?
         - How to create a mindmap?
     - Present: go to <mermaid.live>, show mindmap, show syntax
-        - Challenge: exercise 1
+    - Challenge: exercise
     - Feedback:
         - ask 1 random learner to show mindmap, else show mine
         - ask drawback of mindmaps.
 Cannot link between nodes
-    - Cycle 2:
-        - Prior knowledge:
-            - What do you associate the word 'flowchart' with?
-            - How to create a flowchart?
-        - Present:
-            - what is mermaid?
-            - why use mermaid?
-            - go to <mermaid.live>, show flowchart, show syntax
-        - Challenge: exercise 2
-        - Feedback: ask 1 random learner to show mindmap

 ## Why